Dr. David Burns on treatment for low self esteem, The Self Esteem Ladder

 These are just some rambling thoughts.
 This is on a philosophical level–ultimately, in clinical settings, we have to do agenda setting.
 What is it the person wants help with?

 If someone feels successful, and therefore worthwhile, and wants to preserve this system of thinking, he or she definitely has the right to do that.
 Perhaps, like an addiction, you may have to hit a low point to feel motivated to challenge the habit.
 And certainly, the idea that we are “special” or “superior” or “worthwhile” can be a heady one, something like getting high, perhaps.
-But the goal of therapy, to my way of thinking, is not to develop self-esteem, but to throw the concept away and to recognize it as meaningless.
+But the goal of Cognitive Behavior Therapy, to my way of thinking, is not to develop self-esteem, but to throw the concept away and to recognize it as meaningless.

 It is my belief that this is part of what the Buddha promoted as “enlightenment,” but there are many forms of enlightenment.
 Letting go of the idea that you have a “self” is only one of them, and the “Great Death” can take many forms, I think.